Desert and Indigo in Joshua Tree

 The result of a single roll of film shot over 3 days at Juniper Ridge's anti-tradeshow Desert & Denim

 In early February I found myself in Oregon with no plans.
-I’d made the cross country flight as planned to spend a week visiting some of the PNW’s lesser known ski resorts, ride powder, and generally enjoy a break from making internet.
-Unfortunately what they call a Pineapple Express had other plans, delivering degrees in the mid 50s and ample amounts of rain in the mountains.
+I had made the cross country trip with plans to spend a week visiting some of the region’s lesser known ski hills, ride powder, and generally enjoy a break from making internet.
+Unfortunately, what they call a Pineapple Express had other plans, delivering degrees in the mid 50s and ample amounts of rain in the mountains.
 So, I did the opposite, and with a day to spare bought a flight down to Joshua Tree for Desert & Denim.

-Nevertheless, everyone involved had a blast.
+Nevertheless, it was a blast.
 We indigo dyed some Jungmaven stuffs with Apprvl, ate some tasty tacos, spit some dirt, and in the end I even hitch hiked back to Palm Springs to catch my flight home the final day—despite being repeatedly warned that Californians were notoriously weary of hitch hikers.
 So there you have it.
 Get out there and stick your thumb out, you guys.